 Case Study - Recovery from a Broken Heart

 Our Heart has so much capacity to feel Love.
 And paradoxically the other side of love is pain.
-It is amazing how our hearts have the capacity to hold so much love AND so much pain.
+It is amazing how our hearts can hold so much love AND so much pain.

 There is good news though, as a broken heart can heal.
 I have experienced that in my own journey, and I have seen numerous clients heal their broken hearts.
 The birthing of a more peaceful heart is a journey that needn't be endured alone.